Irrelon/ForerunnerDB/readme.md

 ## Browser Compatibility
 ForerunnerDB works in all modern browsers (IE9+) - for IE8 support see note below.

-Android Browser 2.1
+* Android Browser 2.1
-Blackberry 7
+* Blackberry 7
-Chrome 23
+* Chrome 23
-Chrome for Android 32
+* Chrome for Android 32
-Firefox 18
+* Firefox 18
-Firefox for Android 25
+* Firefox for Android 25
-Firefox OS 1.0
+* Firefox OS 1.0
-IE 9 (IE 8+ without data persistence - see note below) IE Mobile 10
+* IE 9 (IE 8+ without data persistence - see note below)
+* IE Mobile 10
-Opera 15
+* Opera 15
-Opera Mobile 11
+* Opera Mobile 11
-Phonegap/Apache Cordova 1.2.0
+* Phonegap/Apache Cordova 1.2.0
-Safari 3.1 (includes Mobile Safari)
+* Safari 3.1 (includes Mobile Safari)

-> * IE8 support is currently broken by dependancy on LocalForage when using persistent storage which does not compile with legacy browser support when using browserify.
+> * IE8 support is currently broken by dependency on LocalForage when using persistent storage which does not compile with legacy browser support when using browserify.
 When it gets fixed we will update this section to show full support for IE8.
 Until then IE8 support is limited to ForerunnerDB without the Perist module (meaning no localstorage, websql or indexeddb support).

 ## Use ForerunnerDB in Browser
 Include the fdb-all.min.js file in your HTML (change path to the location you put forerunner):